Donor Fund Types

 When establishing a Designated Fund, the donor names one or more charitable organizations to receive distributions from the fund in perpetuity.
 A designated fund can be created for a scholarship that is sent directly to one or more colleges or universities. *Designated Scholarships are not subject to the $500 scholarship fee.

 Field of Interest

 By establishing a Field of Interest Fund, you can target your gift to address needs for a particular area of the community that is important to you.
 You select your personal interest area when establishing your fund agreement, our board awards grants to nonprofit organizations who serve your designated area of interest.
 The designated areas of a Field of Interest Fund are a permanent part of the fund agreement and do not change.
-Your gift stays flexible enough to meet community needs in your interest area, even as they change over time.
+Your gift stays flexible enough to meet community needs in your interest area, even as those needs change over time.

 In creating a Scholarship Fund, you invest in our community's future by supporting the educational future of students.
 The Community Foundation provides the expertise to help you meet your goals of awarding scholarships to deserving students.

-* Scholarship awarding cycles administered by the Community Foundation are subject to an administrative fee, click here for more information.
+*Scholarship awarding cycles administered by the Community Foundation are subject to an scholarship fee, click here for more information.